-Action and (Who Should Take It) Requirements or Timeframe

-Conditions to be met

-for the action can

-occur.

-Before a Disaster

-Verify communication and warning systems are Every 15 days

-functioning - drills

-Have warning messages prepared in advance.

-Warning

-Receive and dispatch warnings.
-(Task Force) Coordinate with As received.
+Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
+Timeframe Before a Disaster Verify communication and warning systems are functioning - drills Every 15 days Have warning messages prepared in advance.
+Warning Receive and dispatch warnings.
+(Task Force) Coordinate with Telecommunications Task Force As received.

-Telecommunications

-Task Force

 Verify warnings received and understood.
-Within 1-2 hours of

-(Task Force) dispatch.

-Independently confirm warnings if possible As time allows.
+(Task Force) Within 1-2 hours of dispatch.
+Independently confirm warnings if possible (Task Force) As time allows.

-(Task Force)